Magnetic Island is a serene nirvana situated right within our planet’s greatest natural wonder of the world, the Great Barrier Reef.

 All snorkel and fishing equipment is provided on the boat that can fit up to 8 people per charter.
 Tours start at 9:30 am till 4:30 pm and the cost is $75 per person.

-If you have your own boat license and would like the freedom to explore on your own, there are self-drive tours available as well.
+If you have your own boat license and would like the freedom to explore on your own, there are also self-drive tours available.

 Grab Coffee & Breakfast At Shaka Cafe